Skeleton Tracking

 Modifying Skeletons

-Several changes can be made to Skeleton assets from the Modify tab of the Builder pane, or through the context menus available in the 3D Viewport or the Assets Pane.
+Several changes can be made to Skeleton assets from the Modify tab of the Builder pane, or through the context menus available in the 3D Viewport and the Assets Pane.

 Post-Processing: Working with Recording Takes